aghasemi/aghasemi.github.io/content/Skills.md

 - __Scientific Computing:__ Expert in Numerical & Blackbox Optimisation, Convex & Non-Convex problems (MATLAB, Python, R)
 - __Web Application Development:__ I have done small and medium-level projects using various web frameworks including Symfony, Spring, Struts2, GWT, Grails, ….
 - __NoSQL:__ I like NoSQL databases.
 I have been using Firebase and MongoDB in my projects (Android and client-side JavaScript) since 2014.
-- __Operating Systems:__ I have worked with various flavours of Linux (Debian, Fedora, Mint, Ubuntu) and Windows for both personal and professional use.
-I currently administer a virtual private server (VPS) running Debian for personal purposes.
-I also have experiences with Win32 programming.
-- __Version Control and Build Automation Systems:__ I have worked with Git and SVN for version controlling in the projects I've been involved.
-I'm also a user of Maven and Gradle for managing dependencies and build automation in the Java environment.
 - __Typesetting:__ Fluent and experienced in LaTeX.
 I have been actively using and developing LaTeX since 2007 for every type of document (reports, posters, presentation slides,…).
+- __Miscellaneous:__ I have worked with various flavours of Linux (Debian, Fedora, Mint, Ubuntu), Windows, and macOS for both personal and professional use.
+I  have managed servers (via VPS and KVM) running Linux for personal projects.
+I also have experiences with Win32 programming.
+I have worked with Git and SVN for version control in the projects in which I've been involved.
+I'm also a user of Maven, Gradle, and SBT for managing dependencies and build automation in the Java environment.

 Programming Languages
 ------------